 Mix up a big batch of the spices so you will always have them on hand.
 The amounts provided in the instructions are easily enough for 4 pieces of chicken.
 Double it.
 Triple it…you get the picture.
 Or, buy a pre-mixed Cajun spice at the grocery store.

-You reallly don’t need to measure anything out with this recipe.
-Just shake it on to taste.
+You really don’t need to measure anything out with this recipe.

 Once it’s done, you’ve got options.
 Slice it, dice it or freeze it whole.
 When you’re ready to enjoy it, defrost and:

 - Top off an alfredo dish, such as Zucchini Noodle Alfredo.